CodeStone1125/NYCU_CG_Fall_2023/Final_Project/Readme.md

 | **Camera Position** |

 ### Lighting and Textures
 We rendered textures for all the above-mentioned objects, using fragment shaders and vertex shaders to determine the texture settings.
 Then, the texture vertices are set to determine the color to be rendered at each point.
 We also randomly assigned container brands from a pool of 12 different brands, so each time the map is generated, the configuration will be different.
-For lighting, we implemented Ambient, Diffuse, Specular, Position, and Spot Direction.
-The lights can be toggled on and off with L/l (lower case) to simulate day and night.
+For lighting, we implemented `Ambient`, `Diffuse`, `Specular`, `Position`, and `Spot Direction`.
+The `lights` can be toggled on and off with L/l (lower case) to simulate day and night.

 | ![image](https://github.com/CodeStone1125/NYCU_CG_Fall_2023/assets/72511296/5caca5e0-2f7d-49b9-b6a6-7554127f220b) | ![image](https://github.com/CodeStone1125/NYCU_CG_Fall_2023/assets/72511296/a2b4585b-681f-427c-9502-b25f851d9a7c) |
 |:-----------------------------------:|:-----------------------------------:|